Welcome! Want to follow along with me during my live streams? Great!

 In just about all of my live events I perform hands-on demonstrations.
 To follow along with these, set up your systems according to the suggestions listed below.

-Quick Summary: Use VirtualBox, Debian (set up as NAT Network), and have SSH ready to go.
+Quick Summary: Use VirtualBox, Use Linux virtual machines (set up as NAT Network), and have SSH ready to go.
 Read on for details.

 Use Virtual Machines